 We hold that a public adjuster that has a contingency interest in an insured’s appraisal award or represents an insured in an appraisal process is not a “disinterested appraiser” under this insurance policy’s appraisal provision.

-For a much better and insightful discussion of appraisal issues like this, do not miss the presentation, The Changing Appraisal Landscape – What are the Top Trends? that Jonathan Held, Steve Badger, and yours truly will make at the Virtual Windstorm Insurance Conference on February 1.
+For a much better and insightful discussion of appraisal issues like this, do not miss the presentation, The Changing Appraisal Landscape – What are the Top Trends? that Jonathon Held, Steve Badger, and yours truly will make at the Virtual Windstorm Insurance Conference on February 1.
 Here is a link for you to sign up.

 I will also be discussing this case today at 2 pm EST at our Friday Forum, where we briefly discuss highlights of key developments in property insurance for the week.
 Here is our link for today’s Friday Forum.